 It has taken a decade but at last there’s an electric Mini that we can buy.
 Or there will be soon.

 Our drive of this prototype is a prelude to the launch of the finished article at the end of this year.
-That car is called the Mini Cooper SE, the S implying equivalence to the 189bhp petrol Cooper S and the E that it’s electric.
+That car was initially called the Mini Cooper SE, the S implying equivalence to the 189bhp petrol Cooper S and the E that it’s electric - though Mini has now annnounced it will carry the far simpler Mini Electric name.
 Its motor puts out 181bhp and 199lb ft of torque, the latter slightly adrift of the S’s 221lb ft, but they’re comparable.

 Although there was a 2013 electric Mini concept, the 2009 Mini E project was a more substantial undertaking, being part of a test programme in which more than 500 vehicles were publicly trialled.
 This full-production electric Mini shares plenty of characteristics with the 2009 Mini E, among them brisk-to-rapid, instantly available acceleration, notable deceleration when you release the throttle and a pleasingly easy drive.